Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Experimental details

 \subsection{Overparameterized linear regression}

 We illustrate Theorem \ref{theorem : linear regression} by considering a under-determined linear regression setup, similar to that of \cite{pesme2021implicit, jacobs2024maskmirrorimplicitsparsification}.
-We consider a sparse groundtruth $x^*$ and initialize at $x_0 =0$.
+We consider a sparse groundtruth $\bm{\theta}^*$ and initialize at $\bm{\theta}_0 =\bm 0$.
 Moreover, we use the mean squared error loss function.
-We generate data by sampling $z_i \sim N(0,\mathbf{I})$ i.i.d. for $i \in [d]$, with $d =40$ and $n =100$.
+We generate data by sampling $\bm z_i \sim \mathcal{N}(\bm 0,\bm{I})$ i.i.d. for $i \in [d]$, with $d =40$ and $n =100$.
 We compare gradient descent with and without HAM.
-Moreover we also show what happens if we replace $\text{sign}(x_{k + \frac{1}{2}})$ with $\text{sign}(x_{k})$ denoted with HAM signed.
-The learning rate is set $\eta =10e-4$, and both algorithms are run for $10e+6$ steps.
+Moreover we also show what happens if we replace $\text{sign}(\bm{\theta}_{k + \frac{1}{2}})$ with $\text{sign}(\bm{\theta}_{k})$ denoted with HAM signed.
+The learning rate is set $\eta =10^{-4}$, and both algorithms are run for $10e+6$ steps.
 We track the distance to the ground truth during training.
-In Figure \ref{fig:groundtruth} we observe that HAM gets closer to the ground truth and converges faster then both gradient descent and HAM signed.
+In Figure \ref{fig:groundtruth} we observe that HAM gets closer to the ground truth and converges faster then both gradient descent and HAM signed, where we set $\alpha =1000$.
+This corresponds to a less strong sparse implicit bias than $L_1$.

+In the same setting, we illustrate why we need both steps (\ref{eq : firststep};\ref{algo : mirror map}).
+We do this with an ablation, i.e., by using the hyperbolic step (\ref{algo : mirror map}) and gradient descent (\ref{eq : firststep}) on their own.
+We initialize $\bm \epsilon = -10e-5 \ \cdot \bm 1$.
+This means we initialize with the opposite signs compared with the ground truth.
+In Figure \ref{fig:ablation exp}, we observe that HAM reaches close to the ground truth, while the exponential step diverges, as it can not reach the ground truth due to having no sparse implicit bias.
+Moreover, gradient descent can also not reach the ground truth on its own.
+Therefore, both the hyperbolic and the gradient steps are necessary.

+Furthermore, if we increase $\alpha$ and decrease the learning rate $\eta$, we can recover the ground truth solution.
+Concretely, consider HAM with the following configurations $(\alpha, \eta) = (10^{3+j} , 10^{-4-j})$ for $j \in [3]$.
+In Figure \ref{fig:large alpha lin reg}, we observe that we get closer to the ground truth.